 Awe, inspire, and enlighten guests with a wedding at THEMUSEUM

 THEMUSEUM, a beautiful venue with distinctive architecture and eclectic, contemporary elegance, is the new kid on the wedding scene.
 Its powerfully transformative space is turning the heads of creative couples and inspiring exciting, unforgettable events.
-Through word of mouth it is quickly gaining momentum as both a ceremony and wedding facility, and has the potential to become a go-to for brides on the hunt for something completely different.
+Through word of mouth it is quickly gaining momentum as both a ceremony and wedding facility, and has the potential to become a go-to for brides and grooms on the hunt for something completely different.

 Now on at THEMUSEUM: your wedding

 THEMUSEUM in Kitchener originally opened fourteen years ago as The Children’s Museum.
 In 2010, it rebranded to offer exhibits for all ages, becoming a cultural hub and an integral part of the Kitchener-Waterloo culture.
 It has new adult programs and interactive children’s exhibits, and it joins forces with other arts and cultural centres in the area to produce fun, educational events and festivals.

 One of the most exciting things about THEMUSEUM is its magical transformation into a wedding venue: when THEMUSEUM closes it’s doors to their daily visitors, the event team works diligently to set up your wedding at record speed.
 And then you have the entire museum to yourself; a museum just for you and the people you love.